 SPECIAL THANKS TO

-Marnie Temple and Jim Wallace at Tilted Brick Gallery and Empire of Dirt
+Marnie Temple and Jim Wallis at Tilted Brick Gallery and Empire of Dirt

 Cat at Pyramid Building Supplies for supplying the paint to make this project happen